gitter-badger/ccl/README.md

 # libccl : A container library for C

 Jacob Navia created a [container library for C][0].
 The library provides a framework for containers in C, and implements several common and some uncommon container types.
-This repo is forked from Jacob Navia's report (which seems to be have no recent activity).
+This repo is forked from Jacob Navia's [repo][0] (which seems to be have no recent activity).
 There is extensive documentation provided to describe the [design of libccl][1] and it's usage.

 This branch contains a version of libccl built using cmake.
 The goal is to provide a set of unit-tests and a build system that is cross-platform capable of compiling libccl to multiple platforms.
 A git submodule is used to provide some useful cmake modules.
 Currently only *nix variants and MacOSX is supported.